 During the year under review, there were no changes in the nature of business carried out by the company.
 The company has not changed the class of business in which the company has an interest.

-22. REPORTING OF FRAUD BY STATUTORY AUDITORS
+23. REPORTING OF FRAUD BY STATUTORY AUDITORS

 There was no instance of fraud during the year under review, which required the Statutory Auditor to report to the Audit Committee and / or Board under section 143 (12) of the Act.

-23. AUDITORS AND AUDITORS’ REPORT • Statutory Auditor
+24. AUDITORS AND AUDITORS’ REPORT

-At the 32nd Annual General Meeting held on 28th September, 2022, the members approved re-appointment of M/s Mayank Shah & Associates, Chartered Accountants, Ahmedabad (Registration No. 106109W) as Statutory Auditors of the Company to hold office for a period of five years from the conclusion of 32nd AGM up to the conclusion of 37th AGM to be held in the year 2027.
+At the 32nd Annual General Meeting held on 28th September, 2022, the members approved re-appointment of M/s.
+Mayank Shah & Associates, Chartered Accountants, Ahmedabad (Registration No. 106109W) as Statutory Auditors of the company to hold office for a period of five years from the conclusion of 32nd AGM up to the conclusion of 37th AGM to be held in the year 2027.

-The Board has taken note and M/s Mayank Shah & Associates, Chartered Accountants, have confirmed their eligibility under section 141 of the Act and the Rules framed thereunder as Statutory Auditors of the company.
-As required under
+The Board has taken note and M/s.
+Mayank Shah & Associates, Chartered Accountants, have confirmed their eligibility under section 141 of the Act and the Rules framed thereunder as Statutory Auditors of the company.
+As required under SEBI Listing Regulations, the Auditors have also confirmed that they hold a valid certificate issued by the peer review Board of the Institute of Chartered Accountants of India.

-There are no qualifications, reservations or adverse remarks or disclaimers made by the auditors in their report on the financial statements of the company for the financial year ended 31st March, 2024.
-The notes on the Financial Statements referred to in the Auditors’ Report are self-explanatory and do not call for any comments or explanations.
+There are no qualifications, reservations or adverse remarks or disclaimers made by the auditors in their report on the financial statements of the company for the financial year ended 31st March, 2025.
+The notes on the Financial Statements referred to in the Auditors' Report are self-explanatory and do not call for any comments or explanations.

 • Secretarial Auditor